 This is for those looking for a retro-looking watch—The Bulova Chronograph C is a Bulova classic watch that has recently been reissued and is one of the brand’s most iconic timepieces.
 Released in 1970, this is also known as the “Stars & Stripes” watch.

-One possible downside, however, is it can only handle moderate amounts of water exposure.
-With water resistance to 50m, the watch can take minor splashes or exposure to the shower but is not recommended for immersion in the water for a long period.
+However, one possible downside is that it can only handle moderate amounts of water exposure.
+With water resistance to 50m, the watch can take minor splashes or exposure to the shower but is not recommended for immersion in the water for an extended period.

 This is off Bulova’s Archive series and comes in a special edition box, which includes a separate blue leather strap.
 You can read more about the watch here.